wvanderw/CFAR_GSH/README.md

 02a_DiagnosticPlots - Plots of model outputs
 ModelComparison_220225 - Markdown file for model comparisons (to be deleted later)

-Chapter_1_DraftAnalysis_211112 - big ugly script that will be deleted :shark:
+Chapter_1_DraftAnalysis_211112 - big ugly script that will be deleted :squid: